All posts by DerekB

 • The antenna mast is drawn 8″ too far forward

 • The configuration of bombs is incorrect.
-The larger bombs (500 lb Semi Armour Piercing bombs) could only be mounted on the inner universal carriers on the outer wing panels (wheras they are shown mounted on the outer universal carrier positions)
+The larger bombs (227 kg / 500 lb Semi Armour Piercing bombs) could only be mounted on the inner universal carriers on the outer wing panels (wheras they are shown mounted on the outer carrier positions)

 • The instument panel layout shown on the drawing is for the CAC Boomerang, not the Wirraway